mxnbf/eggdrop_lm-studio/README.md

-Add LLM responses to eggdrop bot.
-Needs eggdrop/python.
+Short script to add LM-Studio responses to your eggdrop bot.
+Needs eggdrop/python/lmstudio.

-in your config add '#source scripts/llm.tcl' and chat away.
+Add '#source scripts/llm.tcl' to your bot's .conf and chat away.